directus/docs/content/tutorials/1.getting-started/create-reusable-blocks-with-many-to-any-relationships.md

 authors:
   - name: Bryant Gillespie
     title: Growth Engineer
-description: Many websites are made of common, repeating sections or groups of content.
+description: Learn how to data model for multiple, repeating sections of content.
 ---

 Many websites are made of common, repeating sections or groups of content.